Bike computers & cycling apps

 It however comes useful if you are cycling overseas or on Audax challenge where you are required to navigate along the way.
 Also important if you are exploring new routes.

 Though GPS Bike computers have come along way in terms of navigation, displays are just too small and preference goes back to larger smartphones with bigger navigational displays.
-Google map does an outstanding anyway here.
+Google map does an outstanding job anyway here.

 List of GPS Bike computers